 - 1 tablespoon fresh thyme

-- Heat the oil over medium heat in a large saucepan.
-Add the onions and leeks and sauté for 8 to 10 minutes, until soft.
-Season with salt to taste.
-Add the apples and sauté for 4 to 5 minutes, until apples soften.
+- Next, to the stock pot, add the chopped apples and sauté for 4 to 5 minutes, until apples soften.
 Sprinkle with white pepper and nutmeg.
 Add the lemon juice and thyme and cook until liquid is reduced, about 2 or 3 minutes.

 - Pour the creamy broth in with the onions, leeks and apples.

 For the grilled cheese sandwich, it made sense to incorporate the apple and thyme called for in the soup.
 A nice Gruyere-Apple & Thyme Grilled Cheese with plenty of mache lettuce sounded very “grown up” to me!

 Grill the sandwich in a hot pan, making sure both sides get nice and toasty.
 Oh!
-And be sure to use a handheld sandwich press to press your sandwich together (if you have never used a handheld sandwich press, trust me, once you use one you will never make another grilled cheese or any grilled sandwich ever again without it.)
-Of course you will definitely want to eat your sandwich warm, so you be sure the soup is ready before you grill your sandwich.
+And be sure to use a handheld sandwich press to press your sandwich together.
+If you have never used a handheld sandwich press, trust me, once you use one you will never make another grilled cheese or any grilled sandwich ever again without it.
+Of course you will definitely want to eat your sandwich warm.
+So be sure the soup is ready before you grill your sandwich.